The Ruamāhanga Whaitua Committee continues to meet with people from across the Wairarapa to discuss future land and water management.

-The Committee is currently seeking feedback on their draft approach to managing discharges.
+The Committee sought feedback on their draft approach to managing discharges.

 The communities ideas for solutions will feed into the Committee's design of scenarios (potential futures to test) and into their final recommendations to the Council in their Whaitua Implementation Programme report.